Center for International Stabilization and Recovery: Peer Support

-Mine risk education

-"We Love Life" is a theatrical play and creative arts program aimed at raising awareness in the landmine and UXO (Unexploded Ordnance)-threatened provinces of north-western Jordan.
+CISR continues to expand its P2R model, identifying global needs and aspiring to replicate these workshops in additional conflict‑affected regions.

 Management training

-CISR, working in close collaboration with faculty from JMU’s College of Business (COB), specializes in management training for leaders in mine action around the world.
+CISR, working in close collaboration with faculty from JMU's College of Business (COB), specializes in management training for leaders in mine action around the world.
 The Senior Managers’ Course in ERW and Mine Action seeks to integrate the latest thinking in the field of business management with the practical experience of ERW/mine action operators.
 The goal is to hone the skills of senior managers of national ERW and mine action programs so that countries can more effectively and efficiently clear their lands of landmines and other explosive remnants of war that adversely affect their citizens' well-being and impinge upon economic development.
 From 2004 - 2013 CISR hosted 9 courses on the campus of JMU with 172 participants from 40 countries.

 CISR has also conducted regional training courses in Jordan, Colombia, Peru and in May 2014 will conduct a training in Tajikistan.